National Rose Gardens: Physical description

 The gardens are in two parts, set symmetrically either side of the grassed terrace in front of Old Parliament House.
 The design of the two gardens is similar in plan, but each displays an individual character.
 The site slopes gently to the north (approximately 1.5% slope) and covers an area of approximately 4.5 ha.
 The general character of the gardens is of a spacious formal parterre enclosed by mature trees.
 The gardens have three basic components: the rose beds themselves, perimeter plantings of trees and the lawn.
 The rose beds in each garden are laid out in plan to symbolise the petals of a fully opened rose.
 This consists of a central circular bed enclosed by punctuated annulus beds in a formal quartered configuration.
 The replacement of ageing roses with new varieties occurs regularly.
 Each garden is enclosed by a perimeter of large mature trees of a variety of non native species, evergreen and deciduous and arranged in a regular order.
 The species used (basically cedar, oak, pine, plane and poplar) provide for a range of seasonal visual effects as well as wind protection and space definition.
 Pruning of low limbs has provided unimpeded pedestrian access.
 The avenue of cypress trees (Cupressus sempervirens) which separates the rose gardens and the central grassed terrace is a memorial planting.
 Planted by visiting dignitaries on the occasion of the meeting of the delegates of the Empire Parliamentary Association in 1926, many of the trees still have a memorial plaque at their base.
 Also along this avenue are mature poplar trees (Populus nigra) which were intended as markers, because of their strong vertical form and vivid yellow autumn colour, to key entry points within the Parliamentary Triangle.
 Both the poplars and cypresses are remnants of the original plan and plantings made by Weston.

 Apart from the beds and the main edge pathways, all other surfaces are irrigated grass.
 This provides a bright green uniform ground plane which highlights the patterns created by light and shade and allows a smooth transition of views into adjacent spaces.

 The gardens declined after the Parliament moved to the new Parliament House in 1988.
 The gardens were restored and officially re-opened in December 2004.

-The gardens incorporate tennis courts and a bowling green.
-They were originally used for outdoor parties associated with official visits and at the opening sessions of Parliament.